vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-agitation-management.md

     - Disposable trays and utensils (minimize potential weapons in the room)

+- Medication reconciliation

+    - Reduce or eliminate total anticholinergic load and other deliriogenic medications (see delirium)

-- De-escalation: Always first line, although impractical if pt is unable to communicate effectively, is explosive or already engaging in violent/potentially harmful behavior
+- De-escalation: Always first line and best if attempted early when patient is anxious or irritable, although impractical if patient is unable to communicate effectively, is explosive or already engaging in violent/potentially harmful behavior

     - Nonverbal:

+        - Keep yourself between the patient and the door to allow exit if needed

         - Maintain safe distance, avoid sudden movements, don't touch the pt